Lorenza Borrani: Teaching

 In addition to performing and conducting, Lorenza Borrani is a Professor of Violin at the Scuola di Musica di Fiesole and in May 2020 she has been appointed to the role of Visiting Professor of Chamber Orchestras by the Royal Academy of Music in London.

+Since 2022 she has also been among the teachers of the Stauffer Center for Strings in Cremona, in the course "Concertmaster Artist Diploma".

 Violin

 For many years Lorenza Borrani has played precious violins courteously provided by the “Pro Canale” Foundation of Milan, such as the violins Ferdinando Gagliano (Naples, 1762) and Santo Serafino (Venice, 1745).
 Since 2019 she has owned and played a violin Camillo Camilli, one of the finest 18th-century makers of the Mantua school, which earlier belonged to the German violinist Hubert Buchberger, former member of the Buchberger Quartet and father of her dear friend Luise Buchberger, cellist in the Chamber Orchestra of Europe.

-Internet and Social media

-Lorenza Borrani hasn't an official website and doesn't appear on social media as Facebook and Instagram.
-There is a Facebook page named "Lorenza Borrani worldwide admirers page" dedicated to her musical activity.